AhmedAbdElhamed909/Autism-s-Mate/README.md

 # Autism's Mate
-it is mobile app using flutter and dart and firebase This major objective is to create a cost-effective system that includes automatic and analytic tools for children's autism diagnosis by building a user-friendly application for parents to help in the diagnosis steps and reduce costs.

-Detection using Image/s of the child
-This is the main functionality as it helps the parents or caregivers in early diagnosis Questionnaire test for parents or caregivers that focuses on a child's developmental history but this isn't considered a diagnostic test
-Consists of 27 questions which determine if the child is experiencing symptoms of autism spectrum disorder Questionnaire test for adults
-Consists of 14 questions which determine if the adult is experiencing symptoms of autism spectrum disorder Providing a list of centers
-This will help the user/parents locate/call the nearest psychiatrists and organizations Interactive games for the child aid autistic children's education and mental development through games that can teach autistic children how to potentially express their emotions
+**Autism's Mate** is a mobile application designed to help parents, caregivers, and adults in the early detection and analysis of Autism Spectrum Disorder (ASD).
+The app uses a combination of tools such as image analysis, questionnaires, and educational games to support ASD diagnosis and promote mental development.
+Built using **Flutter**, **Dart**, and **Firebase**, the app offers a cost-effective, user-friendly solution for both parents and healthcare professionals.

+## Key Features

+### 1. **Autism Detection through Images**
+   - The app allows parents or caregivers to upload images of the child to help in the early detection of Autism Spectrum Disorder.
+   - This image-based analysis helps to identify early signs of autism and guides parents through the diagnostic process.

+### 2. **Questionnaire for Parents and Caregivers**
+   - **27 Questions** focused on the child's developmental history.
+   - This questionnaire helps identify signs and symptoms of autism but is **not** a definitive diagnostic tool.
+   - It provides valuable insights into a child’s behaviour, which can be used to discuss further evaluation with a healthcare professional.

+### 3. **Questionnaire for Adults**
+   - **14 Questions** designed to help adults assess whether they may be experiencing symptoms of autism.
+   - This questionnaire assists adults in identifying signs of autism and helps in seeking further evaluation or support.

+### 4. **Directory of Centers**
+   - The app provides a comprehensive list of nearby centres, psychiatrists, and autism-related organizations.
+   - Parents can easily locate and contact the nearest specialists to help with diagnosis or therapy.

+### 5. **Interactive Educational Games**
+   - Designed for children with autism, these games promote education and mental development.
+   - Games are specifically created to help children improve emotional expression and social interactions, enhancing their overall well-being.